autoblocksai/javascript-sdk/src/prompts/README.md

   {
     role: 'system',
     content: builder.build('feature-a/system', {
-      // Placeholder value for the {{ languageRequirement }} placeholder
+      // Replacement value for the {{ languageRequirement }} placeholder
       // is the result of another rendered template
       languageRequirement: builder.build('common/language', {
-        // Placeholder value for the {{ language }} placeholder is a constant
+        // Replacement value for the {{ language }} placeholder is a constant
         language: 'Spanish',
       }),
     }),